Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: RCN-Hull Model

 \subsection{Training Strategies}

 We employed two intuitive strategies to efficiently train the RCN-Hull model, as described next.

 \textit{Incremental learning}: in order to maintain a tractable memory footprint, we adopted an incremental learning strategy, whereby, while training the RCN-Hull model, we processed small chunks of length $L$ frames from the input video shots and computed the binary cross entropy loss between the ground truth convex hull $\mathcal{C}$ and its prediction $\hat{\mathcal{C}}$.
 Although the loss was computed after processing every chunk, the corresponding gradients of the per-chunk losses were accumulated, and the model weights were updated only after the last frame of input video shot had been processed by the model.
-Due to the Conv-GRU based model design, as each chunk is being processed, newer information is acquired by the model, while relevant information from past chunks is retained in the hidden state representations learned, and propagated downstream.
+Due to the Conv-GRU based model design, newer information is acquired by the model as each chunk is processed, while relevant information from past chunks is retained in the hidden state representations learned, and propagated downstream.
 Intuitively, this strategy favors incremental learning, and allows the model to progressively improve its predictions with the availability of more information.
 At the same time, the gradient accumulation strategy imparts more stability to the training process.

 When using the RCN-Hull model for inferencing, each input video shot is simply passed to the model chunk by chunk, while the previous state buffer is updated with the learned intermediate hidden state representations.
 Since the model's output obtained after processing the last chunk of a shot effectively takes the entire video shot into account, we ignored the intermediate outputs and considered the output obtained after processing the last chunk of the video to be the final prediction.
 In Section \ref{subsec:prediction}, we demonstrate that this incremental learning strategy indeed allows the trained model to gradually improve its predictions while processing a video shot.